 In the last five to ten years, we have seen many people change their views, behaviors, and habits toward a more environmentally friendly living.
 Social media has amplified the zero waste movement, and now more than ever, individuals have been able to voice their opinions and create awareness about the state of our planet.

-So, you might ask, what is zero waste lifestyle?
+So, you might ask, what is a zero waste lifestyle?

 Zero Waste lifestyle is a way of living, a journey rather than a destination, where we try to reduce and potentially eliminate waste from our lives, especially, non-biodegradable and non-recyclable waste such as plastic.